Why Didn’t My Guest Leave a Review? 4 Ways to Get More Feedback From Your Guests

 Today, more than ever, people research any service or future purchase online before making a decision because they can easily access information through many devices and channels.

-51.4 % of travelers prefer to scan feedback going directly to the source - the website of the hotel.
+51.4 % of travelers prefer to scan feedback going directly to the source – the website of the hotel.
+The second preferred platform for consulting feedback is Google – used always or often by 47.5% of respondents.

 Why Didn’t My Guest Leave a Review?